bostonrb/bostonrb/README.md

 If you want to make changes locally, follow these steps:

-Install Ruby 1.9.2 (if necessary) and create a gemset to minimize gem conflicts.
+Install Ruby 1.9.2 (if necessary).
 RVM is optional, but highly recommended

-    rvm install 1.9.2-p136
+    rvm install 1.9.2-p180
-    rvm --create 1.9.2-p136@bostonrb
+    rvm use 1.9.2 --default

 Install the bundler gem